nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 ### Inference Stages

 #### DFPInferenceStage
 The `DFPInferenceStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_inference_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_inference_stage.py) stage loads models from MLflow and performs inferences against those models.
-This stage emits a message containing the original `DataFrame` along with new columns containing the anomaly score (`mean_abs_z`), along with the name and version of the model that generated that score (`model_version`).
+This stage emits a message containing the original `DataFrame` along with new columns containing the z score (`mean_abs_z`), along with the name and version of the model that generated that score (`model_version`).
 For each feature in the model three additional columns will also be added:
 * `<feature name>_loss` : The loss
 * `<feature name>_z_loss` : The loss z-score
 * `<feature name>_pred` : The predicted value